-Risk is inherent in project management and so is the need to control it.
+Risk is inherent in project management and so is the need to create a risk management plan to control it.
 That methodology is called risk management, which is as important as planning to making sure a project comes in on time, within budget and of quality.

 The better a project manager identifies and responds to risk, the better the outcome.
 That’s why there are never enough risk management tools and techniques to have at your disposal when planning for a project.